 However, have you considered the fact that your medications may be restricted in your destination of choice?
 Many countries have different rules on medicines than we do here in the UK, which means that taking certain medications overseas with you can be problematic.

 Since approximately half of the UK population take some form of prescribed medication, there are roughly 21 million people who may encounter problems visiting some areas of the world.

 We’ve summarised the advice from the Foreign and Commonwealth Office (FCO) so that you can take your medications with you on holiday in confidence.

 What kind of medicines might be restricted overseas?

 In 2017, a British woman travelling to Egypt was detained for four weeks after airport officials found prescription painkillers in her luggage.
-As an opioid analgesic, the medicine is commonly prescribed in the UK, but in Egypt and many other destinations it is subject to strict laws.
-Being unaware of these laws is no defence against the penalties, so preparation is essential.
+As an opioid analgesic, the medicine is commonly prescribed in the UK, but in Egypt and many other destinations, it is subject to strict laws.
+Being unaware of these laws abroad is no defence against the penalties, so preparation is essential.

 The list of medications restricted overseas is too long to include in full, but here are a few examples.